 In recent times I have therefore initiated and contributed to a number of activities around the globe to promote this idea and help fight against the climate crisis using the astronomical perspective.

-At the all-virtual EAS 2020 meeting in June 2020, my colleagues and I organised a series of lunch/special sessions that were all related to using astronomy for development, education or climate action.
-The sessions were
+At the all-virtual EAS 2020 and EAS 2021 meetings, my colleagues and I organised a series of lunch/special sessions that were all related to using astronomy for development, education or climate action.

 Together with a large number of colleagues world-wide (currently mostly in Europe and in the U.S., though) we have formed Astronomers for Planet Earth.